-What Lettuce Do You Use For Wraps?
+What Kind of Lettuce is used For Lettuce Wraps?

 I always prefer to use Boston or butter lettuce when I make wraps.
 This lettuce has very large, thick leaves that are simply easy for rolling, and will hold up well to your meat filling.
 If you prefer more of a crunch to your lettuce wraps, I would consider using iceberg lettuce or romaine.